eindiran/smbus3/README.md

 More information about updates and general changes are recorded in the [change log](https://github.com/eindiran/smbus3/blob/master/CHANGELOG.md).

 **NOTE:** this library leverages the `ioctl` syscall on Unix-like operating systems.
-It **WILL NOT** work on Windows and Windows will likely never be supported.
+It **WILL NOT** work on Windows and Windows will never be supported.

-OSes leveraging the Linux kernel are the primary testbed for the library, but if you try it out on macOS or *BSD and find a bug or problem, please open an issue.
+OSes leveraging the Linux kernel are the primary testbed for the library, but if you try it out on *BSD and find a bug or problem, please open an issue.

 # SMBus code examples